Mimigerna/YouTubeSessionGenerator-Compatibility-Version/docs/src/reference/YouTubeSessionGenerator/YouTubeSessionCreator.md

 ## Properties

 ### Config
-The configuration for this YouTube session generator.
+The configuration for this YouTube session creator.
 - **Type:** [YouTubeSessionConfig](/YouTubeSessionGenerator/reference/YouTubeSessionGenerator/YouTubeSessionConfig.html)
 - **Is Read Only:** `True`